MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-custom-home-page.md

 ms.workload: identity
 ms.custom: has-azure-ad-ps-ref
 ms.topic: how-to
-ms.date: 09/14/2023
+ms.date: 02/07/2024
 ms.author: kenwith
 ms.reviewer: harshja
 ---
 # Set a custom home page for published apps by using Microsoft Entra application proxy

 This article discusses how to configure an app to direct a user to a custom home page.
 When you publish an app with Application Proxy, you set an internal URL, but sometimes that's not the page a user should see first.
 Set a custom home page so that a user gets the right page when they access the app.
-A user will see the custom home page that you set, regardless of whether they access the app from the Microsoft Entra My Apps or the Microsoft 365 app launcher.
+A user sees the custom home page that you set, regardless of whether they access the app from the Microsoft Entra My Apps or the Microsoft 365 app launcher.

 When a user launches the app, they're directed by default to the root domain URL for the published app.
 The landing page is typically set as the home page URL.
 Use the Azure AD PowerShell module to define a custom home page URL when you want an app user to land on a specific page within the app.